hibaaz20/FlowersShopProject/ReadMe.txt

+** New ReadMe File ***

+Here is the revised project.

+List of changes that have done in the project according to what you asked:

+1. Unused statements have been deleted.

+2. I have uploaded the project to Github.

+3. The "Tables" file changed to "Models".

+4. Changed the project name to a better one.

+5. Moved the 'Methods" file to the DataAccess layer.

+6. I added a Max and Min Length to the fields and I turned them over a required fields in Creating account process.

+7. The files in  "_CreateNewNuGetPackage" and "DoNotModify" Folders can't be delete.
+I tried to but the project crashed.

+8. I split the CRUD File into many classes for each model.

+9. I have deleted the not acceptable code in UserForm, and I have wrote another code that access the DB in the Data Access layer to do what required.

+10. Empty Events have been deleted.

+11. System.ArgumentNullException Error Fixed.

+12. When entering a password displays asterisks + Show Password checkbox Added.

+13. The Datagridview immediately refresh when canceling any order.

+********************************

 #Flower Shop Project

 This project contains registration and login to an online flowers shop, all the details are saved in Sql server.